Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - `docker run -ti cyberxsecurity/ansible:latest bash` This goes a layer deep and switches to terminl in Ansible container

 **13**.
 Add Network Security group rule to give **Jump-Box-Provisioner SSH access to VNet**.
 This is similar to the rule used in **10**.
-This is an important step as this is essentially connecting the remaining 2 VMs to the Jump-Box-Provisioner.
+This is an important step as this is essentially connecting the remaining 2 VMs(to be created) to the Jump-Box-Provisioner.
 So I can use the Ansible in the Jumpbox to also control the containers in the other 2 VMs (Web-1 and Web-2).
 Note that this rule is tied to the VNet.
 By adding the rule, I am telling the network security 'guard' that let Jump-Box-Provisioner VM whose IP is xx.xx.xx.xx connect to the network via SSH using the port 22
 - Use the PRIVATE IP of Jump-box-Provisioner as assigned when it was created- It can be seen at 'overview' in left column when you select the Jump-Box.
 - Destination will be the virtual network, Destination port 22 (with which the Jump-Box will connect with other VMs)
 - Paste the PRIVATE IP.

 14. To quickly summarize.
-I used SSH to connect to Jump-Box-Provisioner and then in it install docker, and ansible container and I then granted Jump-Box-Provisioner SSH access to the VNet- which is in escense the remaining VMs (Web-1 and Web-2- that will be created soon in the VNet).
+I used SSH to connect to Jump-Box-Provisioner and then in it installed docker, and ansible container and I then granted Jump-Box-Provisioner SSH access to the VNet- which is in essense the remaining VMs (Web-1 and Web-2- that will be created soon in the VNet).
 Now I can use the terminal inside to Jump-Box to install containers on other VMs

+15. Next, I am going to create a new VM called Web-1 in Azure

+16. Connect to the Web-1 VM using SSH and generate a new ssh key -Note that you can also do this while you are inside the Jump-box-provisioner .
+Paste this key under the change password for the Web-1 VM